EvolutionHQ/Evo-Travel-Agent-Release-Notes/README.md

 Fixed: <br>
 - Copyright year will now update every year and will no longer be hard coded
 - Indentation in email testing
+- Admin routes with namespacing
+- dash routes with namespacing

 Added: <br>
-New admin user in Admin Panel
+- New admin user in Admin Panel